Intestate Distribution Scheme: Descent and Distribution Statutes

 - Title 28, Chapter 115, §1738C: "No State, territory, or possession of the United States, or Indian tribe, shall be required to give effect to any public act, record, or judicial proceeding of any other State, territory, possession, or tribe respecting a relationship between persons of the same sex that is treated as a marriage under the laws of such other State, territory, possession, or tribe, or a right or claim arising from such relationship."

-Consequently, same-sex partners cannot enjoy the same Social Security, tax, and welfare benefits that traditionally married members of the opposite sex enjoy nor do states that do not recognize a marriage between members of the same sex need to recognize such a a marriage under the Full Faith and Credit Clause of the United States Constitution.
+Consequently, same-sex partners could not enjoy the same Social Security, tax, and welfare benefits that traditionally married members of the opposite sex enjoy nor do states that do not recognize a marriage between members of the same sex need to recognize such a a marriage under the Full Faith and Credit Clause of the United States Constitution.
+However, DOMA was overturned by the Supreme Court on 6/26/2013.

 No doubt, domestic partners will eventually have all of the same rights and privileges that traditionally married couples enjoy, but, in the meantime, through the use of wills and will substitutes, such as inter vivos trusts, a domestic partner can pass property to his or her partner regardless of the jurisdiction.